 Image via WikipediaCommon sense suggests that loud, angry rhetoric will hurt one's agenda more than help it, right?
 This is certainly what many Christians and some atheists would like us to believe.
 Again and again, we are urged to tone down our rhetoric and be more accepting of religious moderates.
 You know who else was told to tone down their rhetoric?

-- African Americans during the civil rights movement
+- African Americans during the civil rights movement of the 1960s

 - Women during the women's suffrage and subsequent equal rights movements